soodoku/studio/README.md

     *   Check the **Genkit terminal** for errors related to API key validation or model access.
     *   Make sure the Google AI (Generative Language API) is enabled in your Google Cloud project associated with the API key.
 *   **PDF Text Extraction Errors**:
     *   Ensure the `pdfjs-dist` worker file (`pdf.worker.min.mjs`) is correctly copied by Webpack (check `next.config.ts`).
-The path `/_next/static/chunks/pdf.worker.min.mjs` should be accessible.
+The path `/_next/static/chunks/pdf.worker.min.mjs` should be accessible in the browser (check Network tab in DevTools for 404s).
-    *   Check browser console for errors related to PDF parsing or worker loading.
+    *   Check browser console for errors related to PDF parsing or worker loading (`Failed to fetch dynamically imported module`, etc.).
 Password-protected or corrupted PDFs will cause errors.
 *   **Text-to-Speech Issues**:
     *   TTS relies on the browser's built-in capabilities (SpeechSynthesis API).
 Ensure your browser supports it.
 Some browsers/OS might have limited voice options or require specific settings.
+*   **PWA/Android Testing Issues**:
+    *   Ensure your computer and Android device/emulator are on the same network.
+    *   Check firewall settings if you cannot connect from Android to your computer's IP.
+    *   Verify the port number used in the URL (`9002` for dev, maybe `3000` for prod).
+    *   Ensure the PWA icons (`icon-192x192.png`, `icon-512x512.png`) exist in the `public` folder.
+*   **Hydration Errors**:
+    *   These often occur when server-rendered HTML differs from the initial client render.
+Check for browser extensions interfering, use of `window` or `Date.now()` outside `useEffect`, or conditional rendering mismatches.
+Adding `suppressHydrationWarning` to `<html>` in `layout.tsx` can help ignore minor issues often caused by extensions.